Vylpes/vylbot-core/CONTRIBUTING.md

 We won't accept pull requests unless these checks pass.
 If yours fail, simply fix what the bot says until it passes and then get a repo member to review your code.

-The rules for the code is based upon [Vylpes' Config Repo](https://github.com/vylpes/config)
+The rules for the code is based upon [Gravity Software's Config Repo](https://github.com/GetGravitySoft/Config)

 * Variable names should use **Camel Case**
 * Functions should put **braces on the same line**